ehanahamed/ehdotfiles/README.md

    - I use `Catppuccin-Macchiato-Standard-Lavender-Dark`
    - I set this using `lxappearance`, and setting the `$GTK_THEME` env variable in [`~/.config/hypr/hyprland.conf`](./src/home/ehan/.config/hypr/hyprland.conf)
      - Some line in my `hyprland.conf` has `env = GTK_THEME...`
- - `colloid-icon-theme-git` (AUR) - icon theme
+ - `papirus-icon-theme-git` (AUR) - icon theme
-   - I set the icon theme using `lxappearance` and by running `gsettings set org.gnome.desktop.interface icon-theme Colloid-dark`
+   - I set the icon theme using `lxappearance` and by running `gsettings set org.gnome.desktop.interface icon-theme Papirus-Dark`

 ### Theming the virtual console (terminal before login, during boot)